Get active for more energy, and improve how you feel and look.

 8. Be flexible.
 When your favorite exercise bike is occupied at the gym, jump onto a treadmill or a rower, or start your weight training and return to the bike later.
-Think about trying a new piece of equipment or activity to spice up your normal routine.
+Think about trying a new piece of equipment or activity to spice up your usual routine.
 Can’t make it to the gym, prefer to workout at home, or traveling?
 Go old school with push-ups, sit-ups, jumping jacks, jump ropes, etc.

 9. Build in incentives.
 A month of increasing activity can equal a new outfit, an upgrade in equipment, a massage, a half-hour with a personal trainer, a yoga class, or a fancy pair of cross-trainers.

 10. Balance.
 There is a fine line between a firm commitment to exercise and a rigid compulsion about keeping to a pre-determined workout schedule.
 Develop a balanced, healthy attitude about your exercise program – making it part of your life, not your entire life.

 Remember to stay hydrated by drinking lots of water when you get active.
 If you exercise for an hour a day, you lose 20 percent more fluid than you would if you just sat still and it’s even higher on hot, summer days.
 Dehydration can cause headaches, diarrhea, muscle cramps, and exhaustion, and water is the best (no-fat, no-calorie) way to hydrate.
 Use lemons or limes in your water for variety and extra benefits.

 Make It Happen